waleediqbal411/waleediqbal411.github.io/_pages/about.md

 # News

+## August 2021
+* Paper accepted in ACM IMC 2021: "Characterising the IETF Through the Lens of RFC Deployment".

 ## November 2020
 * Successfully passed the Stage One (First Year Progression) of my Ph.D. at Queen Mary University of London.